-The OTF suspended the enhanced oversight process due to the COVID-19 pandemic; therefore, no oversights were performed for 2020.
+^{} The OTF suspended the enhanced oversight process due to the COVID-19 pandemic; therefore, no oversights were performed for 2020.
 Oversights resumed in September 2021; however, no random oversights were performed.
-As of the date of this report, the 2023 random enhanced oversight sample is 80% complete.

-Enhanced oversight results indicate improvement in peer reviewer performance with reviewer detection rates of nonconforming engagements increasing since the enhanced oversight program began in 2014.
-The PRB's focus on oversight and reviewer education has led to significant improvements in peer reviewer performance, which ultimately results in improved firm performance and higher audit quality.
+The PRB's focus on oversight and reviewer education has led to improvements in peer reviewer performance, which resulted in improved firm performance and higher audit quality.